Skip Navigation

 Livestock and poultry farmers must maintain a balance between the nitrogen and phosphorus arriving and leaving the farm.
 These nutrients are contained in feed and fertilizer and leave the farm in animals, animal products, crops, and animal waste.
 If more nitrogen and phosphorus arrive on the farm than leave it, these nutrients accumulate in the soil.
 The potential for water quality degradation increases if these nutrients are carried away by storm water into streams and pond or seep into water wells.

-2. You can complete your plan using the resources in the book On-Farm Strategies to Protect Water Quality.
+To develop an Animal Waste Management Plan (AWMP) to meet the State requirement, use the resources in the book On-Farm Strategies to Protect Water Quality.
 This book will tell you how to prepare a paper copy of your AWMP.